 Opportunities to expand into adjacent processes go unrecognized because no one is looking for them.
 The measurement data accumulates but stops informing decisions.

 The pilot had a champion.
-The operational program needs an owner.
+The operational program needed an owner.
 Those are different roles.
 Organizations that don't make that transition deliberately end up with a tool that runs but doesn't grow.

 Building a Continuous Improvement Loop

 The distinction matters.
 Many teams have measurement without learning.
 They track KPIs, produce reports, and present results.
-But the data flows in one direction—from the program to leadership—and the primary purpose is justification rather than improvement.
+But the data flows in one direction (from the program to leadership) and the primary purpose is justification rather than improvement.
+When the numbers look good, the program continues.
+When they look bad, someone looks for explanations.
+Neither response constitutes learning.

 A continuous improvement loop changes the question.
 Instead of "how do we report what's happening?", the question becomes "what is the data telling us about what to do differently?"
 That shift requires three things to be in place: